federgraph/trimm-420-data-format-delphi/README.md

 ## On Mac

 It should work almost the same on a Mac.
-I use the Notes Mac App to manage content, to put onto the clipboard, or retrieve from clipboard.
+I use the Notes Mac App to manage content.
+- From a Note in Notes I copy content to the clipboard.
+- In a Note (new Note is great) I retrieve (paste) content from the clipboard.

 The version of the real app that I have published uses **sandboxing**, it needs to and I want it.